itseez3d/metaperson/docs/business-integration/js_api.md

 ### Make Screenshot

-The `make_screenshot` event makes a sceenshot of the avatar.
-Use this event when you need to get a peview of the avatar.
+The `make_screenshot` event makes a screenshot of the avatar.
+Use this event when you need to get a preview of the avatar.
 The screenshot captures an avatar head and an upper part of a bust.

 ```js
 let makeScreenshotEvent = {